-In order to be considered for Honors in Biology, the following requirements must be satisfied.
+Students must submit their request to be considered for Honors in Biology to the Department Chair at least 6 weeks before degree conferral (see academic calendar.)
+In order to be considered, the following requirements must be satisfied.

-1. The student must have Biology GPA of at least 3.4 in all Biology courses taken at Utica College and an overall GPA of at least 3.0.

-- The student must take BIO 450 in their junior or senior year and present their findings at the Annual Undergraduate Research Conference. - The Biology Faculty will evaluate the student's credentials and then select those who shall receive Honors.
+- 1. The student must have Biology GPA of at least 3.4 in all Biology courses taken at Utica College and an overall GPA of at least 3.0.
+The student must take BIO 450 in their junior or senior year and present their findings at the Student Conference for Research, Professional Activities, and Creative Arts or a similar venue. - 2.
+The Biology Faculty will evaluate the student's credentials and then select those who shall receive Honors.
 The student's participation in departmental activities will also be considered.